HoTT/Coq-HoTT/STYLE.md

   here are `Modalities/ReflectiveSubuniverse` and `Modalities/Modality`.

 - `Basics/Trunc`, `TruncType`, `Truncations/*`: Files involving truncations.
-  There are interdepencies between the files in `Truncations/` and some of the `Modalities/*` files.
+  There are interdependencies between the files in `Truncations/` and some of the `Modalities/*` files.

 - `Equiv/*`: Files showing that various definitions of equivalence agree.